dgg/Dgg.Solid.ByExample/solid/cohesion.md

 <section>
 	<p><strong>Low</strong></p>
 	<p class="fragment fade-left">
-		Responsibilities are many and/or not so related to each ther
+		Responsibilities are many and/or not so related to each other
 	</p>
 	<p class="fragment fade-left">
 		Some methods work with different state